 - Deliberately Monochrome: Typical Tarkovsky.
 Monochrome sequences appear throughout the movie.

 - Doppelgänger: Margarita Terekhova plays both Alexei's mother and Alexei's wife Natalia, as well as a random ginger-haired girl, to illustrate that Alexei's lack of a father figure and subsequent reliance on his mother causes him to compare all the women he knows to his mother.

-- Fanservice: Alexei's mother in The Mirror takes a shower in full view of the camera.
+- Fanservice: Alexei's mother takes a shower in full view of the camera.

-- Public Domain Soundtrack: "Herr, unser Herrscher" from the Johannes-Passion by Johann Sebastian Bach plays at the end.
+- Public Domain Soundtrack: "Herr, unser Herrscher" from the St. John Passion by Johann Sebastian Bach plays at the end.